LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 })()
 ```

-I would say this code is quite self explaining, but as I have spent some time with it, I might miss something.
+I would say this code is quite self-explaining, but as I have spent some time with it, I might miss something.
 Feel free to get in touch on [Twitter](https://twitter.com/luka_harambasic) if you have any questions.
 However, I might not forget the appropriate [HTML template](https://github.com/LukaHarambasic/harambasic.de/blob/main/scripts/generate-social-media-preview/template.html).

 ```html[template.html]
 <!DOCTYPE>